 ☐ Make any changes requested by the committee Get your signature page signed by all members and turn into the graduate school.
-You can request to do this electronically from the Graduate School.
-Complete all graduate school tasks under MS (thesis option) candidates" or "PhD Candidates" at https://graduateschool.camden.rutgers.edu/graduation/ M E N T O R T A S K S ☐ Provide signatures on forms initiated by the student Who needs to be there? ☐ Student ☐ Committee ☐ Open to public audience for first part of exam When does this all have to happen?
-Scheduling: The announcement of the defense must be made at least one week before the defense.
+You can request to do this electronically from the Graduate School. ☐ Complete all graduate school tasks under MS (thesis option) candidates" or "PhD Candidates" at https://graduateschool.camden.rut-gers.edu/graduation/ ☐ Provide signatures on forms initiated by the student there?

+Who needs to be